The Secret to Designing Websites that Matter

 2017 was a big year for web designers.
 From the supremacy of mobile usage to fresh new saturated color schemes, from customized high-impact fonts to integrated animations, technical advances have given designers a ton of new tools to play in 2018.

 But we’re here to make the case that the secret to creating truly great websites is a profound understanding of clients’ needs and goals.
-To make a website that can fully express the client’s brand and grab users’ attention, you’ll need to understand your clients even better than they may understand themselves.
+To make a good website UX that can fully express the client’s brand and grab users’ attention, you’ll need to understand your clients even better than they may understand themselves.

 The key to harnessing the power of the new technology available to designers is to maintain a laser focus on the end user.
 Design technology needs to connect with and empower website users, not simply dazzle them visually.

 As Josh Haynam of Interactive Quiz Builder comments,

 “2018 will be the year of interactivity.
 Consumers crave a more personalized and entertaining experience when it comes to how they connect with brands.”
 The journey to great website design in 2018 starts with telling users a story, understanding the customer’s personality and offering them a unique brand that creates a personalized connection.

 Bruno La Versa, a senior digital designer at Lightful, suggests that animations, such as animated logos and revamped GIFs, can play a key role in this interaction : “Storytelling and personality is something that new and old brands are working on in order to capture users’ attention, and animations are starting to play a bigger role in this.”

 Website designers can stand out to their clients by building deep, well-researched buyer personas into their designs.

 Personas, a long-standing building block of marketing strategy, are simply summaries of the needs and objectives of specific groups of target users, usually presented as a fictional character with particular traits and characteristics.